libbpf/libbpf-bootstrap/README.md

 `task_iter` is an example of using [BPF Iterators](https://docs.kernel.org/bpf/bpf_iterators.html).
 This example iterates over all tasks on the host and gets their pid, process name, kernel stack, and their state.
+The user can provide a pid as first argument to the executable.
+This will filter out all tasks not belonging to a particular process.
 Note: you can use BlazeSym to symbolize the kernel stacktraces (like in `profile`) but that code is omitted for simplicity.

 ```shell